elixir-cldr/cldr/README.md

 ## Configuration

-`Cldr` attempts to maximise runtime performance at the expense of additional compile time.
-Where possible `Cldr` will create functions to encapsulate data at compile time.
+`ex_cldr` attempts to maximise runtime performance at the expense of additional compile time.
+Where possible `ex_cldr` will create functions to encapsulate data at compile time.
 To perform these optimizations for all 541 locales known to Cldr wouldn't be an effective use of your time or your computer's.
-Therefore `Cldr` requires that you configure the locales you want to use.
+Therefore `ex_cldr` requires that you configure the locales you want to use.

-The preferred way to configure `Cldr` is to define the configuration in your backend module.
+`ex_cldr` is configured in your backend module.
 This removes any dependency on your `mix.exs` and therefore simplifies deployment as a release.

 ### Backend Module Configuration